 Limiting other commitments and accepting offers of help can make this time of adjustment easier.

-Most women feel they have to make a major adjustment.
-The postpartum period involves more than becoming comfortable with the role of mother.
+You may feel like you have to make a major adjustment.
+The postpartum period involves more than becoming comfortable with the role of parent.
 It is a time of great emotional and physical changes, and changes in all of your important relationships.
-As a result, you may find some
+As a result, you may find some additional support helpful.

-About eight in 10 new mothers feel down after giving birth.
+About eight in 10 people feel down after giving birth.
 The "baby blues" occur during the first few days after birth, usually appearing on the third or fourth day.
 They are usually over by two weeks postpartum.

 You may feel tearful, impatient, irritable, restless or anxious.
 These periods are fairly short and don't last all day.
 The feelings come and then go away by themselves.
 You may also feel extremely fatigued (tired) due to a lack of sleep.
 Taking naps can help you feel better.

-It is estimated that almost one in five new mothers experiences various degrees of postpartum depression.
+About one in five people who give birth experiences various degrees of postpartum depression.
 This often appears around the fourth week after birth.
 It can also begin just before your period returns, after weaning or anytime in the first year.

 During your recovery you may feel tired, overwhelmed, stressed, have feelings of loss of your identity, and have less control over your time.
 These can also add to the postpartum depression.